 Rules

-2024 SEASON NRL HUNTER RULES AND REGULATIONS
+2025 SEASON NRL HUNTER RULES AND REGULATIONS

-The NRL Hunter is an evolving competition series which intends to offer participants an educational and exciting means to practice shooting in unknown hunting-like conditions.
+The NRL HUNTER is an evolving competition series which intends to offer participants an educational and exciting means to practice shooting in unknown hunting-like conditions.
 The following rules and regulations govern the participant expectations and conduct.

 DIRECTORY